HenriqueRadical/41549_HCI_LogBookTemplate/stage1_context/interviews/interview-Paulo.md

 - **Date:** 27.02.2025
 - **Interviewer:** Maria-Aleksandra Korjenevskaya
 - **Participant:** Paulo Dias, professor at the university
-- **Context:** The interview was conducted via an audio call on Telegram.
+- **Context:** The interview was conducted during a practical class on Human-Computer Interaction (HCI).
 - ---
 ## General Questions About Daily Life and Sports Habits